 1. Send your first help file on “How to Start” 5 mins after signup.

 2. Send your 2nd help file on how to set up a particular feature 2 days after signup.

 3. Send your 3rd help file on how to set up another feature after 3 more days.

 Always include these critical components in your drip marketing design.
 Timing and sequence will depend on your market and offering but do include them.

 - Problem Statement.
 You may be solving more than 1 problem statement for your customers.
 Identify them and use them in your drip emails along with a link to an article on how your product solves the problem.

-- Good Customer Reviews: Share genuine customer reviews with links from software discovery platforms like Capterra, Getapp , Siftery, Product Hunt, Maqtoob and others.
+- Good Customer Reviews: Share genuine customer reviews with links from software discovery platforms like Capterra, Getapp , Siftery, Product Hunt, Maqtoob, G2Crowd, and others.

 - Purchase Reminder: Do not assume that the lead will convert by themselves.
-Include a gentle reminder on their trial validity and a purchase request.
+Include a gentle reminder of their trial validity and a purchase request.

 You can use a combination of the above scenarios to create a customer onboarding drip sequence.
 Monitor your open and click rates of every drip campaign and continue to make improvements.

 If you have a 15 days trial period, send an “Upgrade Reminder” email on the 12th day with sufficient time to upgrade.
 If your lead does not convert after 15 days, consider sending a Discount Coupon on the 17th day.

 Keep in touch with your leads by sharing weekly newsletters to share your best content or even the best-curated content.